ellen-izz/Micro-Mouse/README.md

 - **photos** → Contains 6 photos of the vehicle from every side, top, and bottom
 - **video** → Contains `video.md` with the link to the driving demonstration video
 - **schemes** → Contains schematic diagrams (JPEG, PNG, PDF) of electronic components and motor wiring
-- **src** → Contains the Arduino C source code for the vehicle’s control software
+- **code.c** → Contains the Arduino C source code for the vehicle’s control software
-- **models** → Contains files for 3D printing and laser cutting of vehicle parts
+- **Models** → Contains files for 3D printing and laser cutting of vehicle parts

 ## Hardware Used